 - There is no one-size fits all.
 BUT the one thing that will never fail you is prep.
 What you do outside of the room matters as much as what happens in the room.
 And by room we mean real or virtual.

 - What is the problem?
 Write it down as simply as you can.
-Then write it 5 x differently – change the verb, say from attract to lure to encourage to enable.
+Then write it 5 x differently – change the verb (from attract to lure to encourage to enable, for example).
 Ask everyone to write their ‘Twitter’ brief – say it in 280 characters or less.
 What’s life or death?
-Read more about briefing here.
+Here’s some more about briefing.

-- Ensure you have stimulus – customer insights, imagery, the results of any research or product information and your chosen creativity tools
+- Ensure you have stimuli – customer insights, imagery, the results of any research or product information and your chosen creativity tools.

-- Break the group into pairs or trios – not involving the whole group, all the time
+- Break the group into pairs or trios.
+You don’t have to involve the whole group all the time.

-- Make sure you have prepped and resourced yourself – have you done everything you can to prepare yourself, mind, body and spirit so that you can be fully present and engaged and create a playful atmosphere and environment for creativity and collaboration?
+- Make sure you have prepped and resourced yourself.
+Ask if you have you done everything you can to prepare yourself, mind, body and spirit so that you can be fully present and engaged.
+And can create a playful atmosphere and environment for creativity and collaboration.

 Check out these resources and free templates:

 We have created a short, practical ‘How To Brainstorm and Facilitate Like A Pro’ module as part of our e-learning creativity course options that you can take at your own pace and work through your own challenges to get prepared.
-It costs £30 + VAT, to use in even more depth alongside the template.
+It costs £30 + VAT and can be used in even more depth alongside the template.
 You can get started today.
 Email me firstname.lastname@example.org and I’ll get you enrolled!